 - Beneficiary designations must be carefully written to ensure your wishes are clear.

 Most forms from financial institutions indicate primary, secondary and possible tertiary beneficiaries and require you to include what percentage of the asset each beneficiary should receive.
 A primary beneficiary receives the estate before a secondary, and a secondary beneficiary receives the estate before a tertiary beneficiary.

-If you are interested in learning more about beneficiary designations and how they fit into a comprehensive estate plan, contact me for a free initial consultation and I will be happy to answer your questions.
+If you are interested in learning more about beneficiary designations and how they fit into a comprehensive estate plan, contact me online for a free initial consultation and I will be happy to answer your questions.